K3S/phantomjs/README.md

 PhantomJS is free software/open source, and is distributed under the [BSD license](http://opensource.org/licenses/BSD-3-Clause).
 It contains third-party code, see the included `third-party.txt` file for the license information on third-party code.

 PhantomJS is created and maintained by [Ariya Hidayat](http://ariya.ofilabs.com/about) (Twitter: [@ariyahidayat](http://twitter.com/ariyahidayat)), with the help of [many contributors](https://github.com/ariya/phantomjs/contributors).
 Follow the official Twitter stream [@PhantomJS](http://twitter.com/PhantomJS) to get the frequent development updates.

+## Build Steps

+**Hardware requirements**

+- RAM: at least 4 GB.
+- Disk space: at least 3 GB.
+- CPU: 1.8 GHz, 4 cores or more.

+PhantomJS is still a web browser, albeit headless.
+Thus, building it from source takes a long time (mainly due to thousands of files in the WebKit module).
+Estimated build time for a 4-core system is 30 minutes.

+**Linux requirements**

+First, install the development packages of the following tools and libraries: GNU C++ compiler, bison, flex, gperf, Perl, Ruby, SQLite, FreeType, Fontconfig, OpenSSL, and ICU.
+The actual package names may vary from one distribution to another.

+**On Debian-based distro (tested on Ubuntu 14.04 and Debian 7.0), run:**

+sudo apt-get install build-essential g++ flex bison gperf ruby perl libsqlite3-dev libfontconfig1-dev libicu-dev libfreetype6 libssl-dev libpng-dev libjpeg-dev python libx11-dev libxext-dev

+Note: It is recommend also to install ttf-mscorefonts-installer package.

+**On Fedora-based distro (tested on CentOS 6), run:**

+sudo yum -y install gcc gcc-c++ make flex bison gperf ruby openssl-devel freetype-devel fontconfig-devel libicu-devel sqlite-devel libpng-devel libjpeg-devel